rtakauti/apigee/README.md

 1. install 7zip for windows, linux or mac
 1. install dos2unix for linux
 1. rename `env_var1.sh` to `env_var.sh`
-1. rename `organization1.sh` to `organization.sh`
+1. rename `organizations1.sh` to `organizations.sh`
 1. Edit `env_var.sh` with data from your Apigee account and path
-1. Edit `organization.sh` with data from your organization default from your Apigee account
+1. Edit `organizations.sh` with data from your organization default from your Apigee account

 ## How to use